olegr1/oleg-rybin-site/README.md

 This code generates my static resume website using [11ty (eleventy)](https://www.11ty.dev) static site generator.

-The markup is output using [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine with my [resume](https://github.com/olegr1/oleg-rybin-site/blob/main/src/_data/resume.json) in **JSON** format as a data source.
+The markup is generated using [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine with my [resume](https://github.com/olegr1/oleg-rybin-site/blob/main/src/_data/resume.json) in **JSON** format as the data source.

 **Some of the features are:**